nspektor/js-fundamentals-review-2/README.md

 ## [AdvancedArrayReview.md](https://github.com/nspektor/js-fundamentals-review-2/blob/master/AdvancedArrayReview.md)
 ##### Has an overview of ADVANCED ARRAY methods that you should look over, understand, and practice.
+There is an example for each of the methods, and for indexOf, filter, forEach, map, and reduce there is also an example for how to do the same thing without the advanced method.
+This is so that you can understand what the method does behind the scenes.

 Methods covered:
  * sort